shenwei356/awesome/python.md

 ## Database

 - [CodernityDB](http://labs.codernity.com/codernitydb/) - a more advanced key-value Native Python Database, with multiple key-values indexes in the same engine
+- [zerodb](https://github.com/zero-db/zerodb) - ZeroDB is an end-to-end encrypted database.
+Data can be stored on untrusted database servers without ever exposing the encryption key.
+Clients can execute remote queries against the encrypted data without downloading all of it or suffering an excessive performance hit.
 - [mongo数据库基本操作-python篇](http://www.cnblogs.com/qwj-sysu/p/4428434.html)
 - [ZODB4](http://www.zodb.org/en/latest/) - ZODB makes it really fast and easy to build and distribute [Persistent Python](http://zodb.privacv.com/persistentpython) applications